wp-plugins/ultimate-coupon-feed/readme.txt

 1.Upload the plugin zip file via your admin or extract the zip file and copy via ftp to your `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Follow the on-screen instructions
+== Changelog ==

+= 1.06 =
+* Upgrade to remove bug with link credit to homebudgetideas.com on all blog posts instead of just blog posts from this plugin

+== Upgrade Notice ==

+= 1.06 =
+Upgrade to remove bug with link credit to homebudgetideas.com on all blog posts instead of just blog posts from this plugin

 == Frequently Asked Questions ==